Centered riding

 Centered Riding is a method of horse riding and riding instruction that is based on the idea of having the rider seated in the most effective position.
-It combines elements of martial arts, yoga, and T'ai chi ch'uan with knowledge of horsemanship to create a system where the rider is centered and balanced in the saddle.
+It combines elements of martial arts, yoga, and tai chi with knowledge of horsemanship to create a system where the rider is centered and balanced in the saddle.
 Originally developed by Sally Swift, since her death, Centered Riding has been trademarked by a non-profit educational organization that promotes awareness and teaches the principles of Centered Riding internationally.
 The widespread acceptance of the method marked a significant shift in horsemanship from rote, military-style instruction to a more psychological approach.

 The basic components of the centered riding system are "soft eyes", breathing, balance or building blocks, and centering.
 Soft Eyes is a concept used in many sports in order to relax the athlete and expand their peripheral vision.
 Swift recommended that riders relax their visual acuity and direct more attention to the tactile interaction between horse and rider.